1. What is hormone therapy?

 7. Stopping hormone therapy

 Some breast cancers use the hormone oestrogen in the body to help them grow.

-Hormone therapy, also called endocrine therapy, is a treatment that blocks the effect of oestrogen on breast cancer cells.
+Hormone therapy is a treatment that stops the effect of oestrogen on breast cancer cells.

-If your cancer is ER+, your specialist will discuss with you which hormone therapy they think is most appropriate.
+If your cancer is ER positive, your specialist will discuss with you which hormone therapy they think is most suitable.

-Hormone therapy is usually started after surgery (known as adjuvant treatment), to reduce the risk of the breast cancer coming back.
-It may also reduce the risk of a new primary breast cancer developing.
+It’s given to reduce the risk of breast cancer coming back.
+It may also reduce the risk of a new breast cancer developing.